antcolag/runner/readme.md

 Commands
 ===

+How to use shipped commands and define custom ones

 Shipped commands
 ---

-### Arduino

-this commands maps the corresponding Arduino function
+This commands are already in the library, in the corresponding files

+### ArduinoCmd.hpp

 - **`PinMode`**
 - **`DigitalRead`**